ZokiT/dbal-benchmarks/README.md

     /** CodeIgniter requires a different driver name for the database connection, refer to the documentation for more details */ const CODE_IGNITER_DRIVER = 'Postgre';
 ```

+## Options
+There are three options you may provide along with the commands:

+`-i [number]` - as number of iterations

+`--graph` - to save the results to a (for now) json file (public/charts) and show the results as Chart on localhost, to show the charts you need to include the file in the index.html files const

+`--image` - to store the results as image (public/images)

 ## Customization